 Squalene | Squalane

-Squalanes smooth skin and hair.
+Squalane smooths skin and hair.
 They were originally obtained from shark liver.
-However, vegetable sources are now represented more often.
+However, plant sources are now more common.

-🧴 Often found in skin and hair care products
+🧴 Commonly found in skin and hair care products

-🌱 Vegan alternative: squalane from the pressing residue of olives or sugar cane
+🌱 Vegan alternative: Squalane from the pressing residues of olives or sugar cane

-☝️ Use with FIVE we squalane from olives.
+☝️ At FIVE we use squalane from olives.

 Vitamin A | Retinol

 Vitamin A stimulates regeneration and has an antioxidant effect.
-For cost reasons, it is usually obtained from animal sources such as butter, eggs or fish liver.
+For reasons of cost, it is usually obtained from animal sources such as butter, eggs or fish liver.

 🌱 Vegan alternatives: Vitamin A made from carrots, apricots or lemongrass

-The secretion of the civet cat is popular for its musky scent.
-It also serves as a fixative in makeup.
-To obtain the cats, the anal glands are scraped out in an extremely cruel and painful way.
+Civet cat secretion is popular for its musky scent.
+It also serves as a setting agent in makeup.
+To obtain them, the cats' anal glands are scraped out in an extremely cruel, painful way.

-🌱 Vegan alternatives: Labdanum oil ( Cistus Ladaniferus Oil ) from the Lack -Rockrose
+🌱 Vegan alternatives: Labdanum oil ( Cistus Ladaniferus Oil ) from the lacquer rockrose

 Myths: These ingredients are now vegan

 As the list above suggests, there are many ingredients that can have both animal and plant sources.
-In the meantime, the vegan solutions often predominate in practice, for example if they are more stable or more easily available.
-There are also some ingredients that are no longer derived from animals on the European market.
+Often vegan solutions now predominate in practice, for example if they are more stable or more readily available.
+There are also some ingredients that are no longer obtained from animals on the European market.

-This includes, for example, ambergris or ambergris.
+These include, for example, ambergris or ambergris.
 The fragrance is popular for musky perfumes.
-In the past, it was obtained from a digestive product of the sperm whale.
-The whales excreted it, after which it was washed up on the beaches in the form of greyish lumps.
-Whale products have not been allowed to be traded in Switzerland under the species protection agreement for a long time, so for a very long time.
-Nowadays, the fragrance therefore comes from synthetic sources.
+It used to be obtained from a sperm whale digestive product.
+The whales excreted it and it washed up on beaches in the form of grayish clumps.
+Whale products have not been allowed to be traded in Switzerland for a long time under the Endangered Species Agreement, that is, for a very long time.
+Nowadays the fragrance comes from synthetic sources.

 You can take urea without hesitation

-It is similar with urea.
-Urea is part of the skin's natural moisturizing factor (NMF).
-It is often found in intensive care for dry skin.
+It's similar with urea.
+Urea is part of the skin's Natural Moisturizing Factors (NMF).
+It is often used in intensive care for dry skin.
 Urea has only been produced artificially since 1828.
-This is also no longer an animal ingredient.
+This is no longer an animal ingredient either.